akashchauhansir/Free-Resources/README.md

 ## ⭐ Support & Feedback

-If this series helped you:
+If this resource/video/series helped you:

 * Star ⭐ the repository
-* Share the playlist
+* Share the video/playlist with others
 * [Subscribe to the channel](https://tinyurl.com/akashchauhanofficial)